All Episodes

 Absolutely.

-You talk you talk, you say let's talk about term limits.
+You say, let's talk about term limits.

-Half of your conservative friends say, oh my goodness, don't talk about that.
+Half of your conservative friends say, oh, my goodness, don't talk about that.

-Especially given the times weren't in the same thing to do with flat taxes.
+And the same thing to do with flat taxes.

 You saw how when Herman Cain brought up 999, the whole country talked about it for eight, nine, ten weeks.